jmalczak/jmalczak.github.io.build/app/_posts/2012-03-18-live-writter-bug.md

 ---
 layout: post
 title: "Wordpress 3.2.1 and Windows Live Writter bug."
-description: "Wordpress 3.2.1 and Windows Live Writter bug."
+description: "How to fix Wordpress 3.2.1 and Windows Live Writter blog discovery bug."
 category: posting
-tags: [post, live writter, bug, posting]
-comments: true
-share: true
 ---

 Lately I was trying to configure Wordpress 3.2.1 to work with Windows Live Writer.